 It Happened to Us

-Our son Jake, for whatever reason, decided to paint his bed, bedroom wall, and self shortly after bedtime one night.
-The smell beckoned to me to check on him, and upon turning the light on to the horrific sight I immediately called to my husband in a panic for help, “CLIIIIIFFFF!!!!”
-Luckily we had a box of latex gloves in the house, so after retrieving those we began the massive clean-up job.
+Our son Jake, for whatever reason, decided to paint his bed, bedroom wall, and self by smearing feces shortly after bedtime one night.
+The smell beckoned me to check in on him, and upon turning the light on to the horrific sight, I immediately called to my husband in a panic for help, “CLIIIIIFFFF!!!!”
+Luckily we had a box of latex gloves in the house, so after retrieving those, we began the massive clean-up job.

-Fast forward to tomorrow night and repeat the same scenario.
-And then the night after that too.
-And the next.
-And the next.
+Fast forward to the next night and repeat the same scenario of smearing feces.
+Then the night after that too.
+AND the next.
+AND the next.
 This smelly, frustrating scene took place night after night despite us begging, pleading, and attempting super vigilant poo-guard watching to no avail.
 Our kid seemed determined to play in his poo every night at bedtime like a new disgusting ritual in which we had no choice but to join.
 How do you get through to a child who has extremely limited language and social awareness?

-- Stop lighting up like a Christmas tree.
 Make it boring.
 Specifically, I was to take my child to the tub and silently and quickly clean him off with peace in my heart that this too shall pass.
 This is easier said than done, believe me.
 It was very hard not to believe in the fear that this could happen forever.
 I focused on my breathing while I cleaned him off.
 I focused on how much I loved this kid.
-I remembered the consultants advice of not saying a thing to him, or as little as possible, because obviously the lectures were doing no good.
-I was to shut the door behind me while my husband silently cleaned the room and bed area without my son seeing/hearing him.
+I remembered the consultant’s advice of not saying a thing to him, or as little as possible, because obviously the lectures were doing no good.
+I was to shut the door behind me while my husband silently cleaned the room and bed area without my son seeing or hearing him.